ViridityTech/zip-optimizer/AZURE_DEPLOYMENT.md

 1. Azure VM with Python 3.7+ installed
 2. Network Security Group (NSG) configured to allow inbound traffic on ports 8501 and 8502
-3. Project files uploaded to the VM (Note: Data files are now uploaded through the web interface)
+3. Project files uploaded to the VM, including:
+   - All Python scripts and configuration files
+   - `Zipcodes Info csv.csv` (ZIP code demographics data file)
+   - Note: Clinic addresses are uploaded through the web interface

 ## Quick Start